zqianem/vitepress-python-editor/README.md

 ## Installation & Usage

-> [!WARNING]
-> This package is still a work-in-progress; these instructions do not yet work.

 > [!IMPORTANT]
 > This editor requires `SharedArrayBuffer`, so your site hosting must have the ability to set the appropriate HTTP headers.
 See the [MDN web docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/SharedArrayBuffer#security_requirements) for details.